The Controversial Truth About Bill Gates and AI 🤖

 Gates operates from a techno-optimist worldview: If we just build the right tools and implement the right policies, we can solve humanity's problems.

 The Bible offers a different diagnosis.
-Our deepest problems aren't technological butthey're spiritual.
+Our deepest problems aren't technological—they're spiritual.

-"For we do against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places." or Ephesians 6:12
+"For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places." — Ephesians 6:12

 What this means: AI can help us feed the hungry, but it can't transform hearts.
 Technology can extend life, but it can't give life meaning.
 Algorithms can optimize systems, but they can't create justice.